lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@part1`
 ![Retrospective vs prospective cohorts. ](http://s3.amazonaws.com/assets.datacamp.com/production/repositories/2079/datasets/a183894d11c7317da3f4831b9e6b75cb4929942d/pro-vs-retro.png)

+`@citations`
 Source from DOI: 10.1159/000235241

 `@script`
-We briefly covered the main difference between the two cohort types, specifically when the outcome occurs relative to the study start.
-In retrospective cohorts, people have the disease at the study start and their data is collected from past records.
-This is very common when data is collected frequently or consistently, such as in hospitals, and is easily available.
+In the previous video, we covered how the main difference between the study types were related to when the outcome occurs relative to the study start.
+In retrospective cohorts, people have the disease at the start and their data is collected from past records.
+They are often used when data has been collected in a frequent or consistent manner, such as in hospital settings, or is easily available.

-In prospective cohorts, people don't have a disease at the study start.
-They are usually followed over time until the study end.
-Over time, more data is collected.
+In prospective cohorts, people don't have a disease when the study begins.
+They are then followed over time until the study end, with data collected throughout.
 Both designs have their strengths and weaknesses.
-If you have easy access to data already collected by a hospital or by the government, retrospective cohort designs are a very powerful scientific tool.
-But, there are many strengths to prospective cohort designs.
-They give stronger scientific evidence to research questions, because people are recruited without the disease.
-The Framingham dataset was chosen for this reason.
+The strengths from prospective cohorts, however, provide stronger scientific evidence, because people are recruited without the disease.
+Which is why the Framingham study is used for this course.

 ---